Mig-uel/advanced-js/object-oriented-programming/notes.md

 Public fields are properties that are defined outside of the constructor.
 They are defined using the `=` syntax.

 - Public fields are properties that are defined outside of the constructor.
+- Public fields are properties that are accessible from outside the class.
 - Public fields are defined using the `=` syntax.
 - Public fields are shared between all instances of the class.